Detox has become a cliché buzzword these days with promises of health and vitality right around the corner.

 But what exactly is going on with our bodies that offers these results?

-If we understand a few basic systems that support our body’s natural detoxification system we can say goodbye to short-term intense detox regimens and say hello to healthy lifestyles that promote balance and crave-able food to support our body’s naturally detoxification system.
+If we understand a few basic systems that support our body’s natural detoxification system we can say goodbye to short-term intense detox regimens and say hello to healthy lifestyles that promote balance and crave-able food to support our body’s natural detoxification system.

 Step 1: Understand Your Body’s Detoxification Pathways